KrystalZhang612/attack-alien-invaders-game/README.md

 Now the canvas 1 resizing-responsive:<br/>
 [resizing-responsive canvas1.PNG](https://github.com/KrystalZhang612/KrystalZhang-AttackAlienInvaders-Game-App/blob/main/resizing-responsive%20canvas1.png)<br/>
 # Debugging&Troubleshooting
+ Console Error: Uncaught TypeError in Console element inspect. <br/>
+ DEBUGGING: Use `window.addEventListener('keydown', e => {` in the input handler class.

 # Synchronous Developing Notes
 Use Object Oriented JS to wrap variables and functions into objects.
 So use Encapsulation method to access the data that can be restricted from outside the bundle.